TDMarko/ubiquiti-server/README.md

 ```

 ## Todo
-- Fix issue that nickname can't be used again.
-Make mutation after logout to remove it from server part
+- ~~Fix issue that nickname can't be used again.
+Make mutation after logout to remove it from server part~~
-- Make innactivity, store timestamps
+- ~~Make innactivity~~, store timestamps
 - Log everything to some database